Tyrod Taylor

-Tyrod Diallo Taylor (born August 3, 1989) is an American football quarterback for the New York Giants of the National Football League (NFL).
-He played college football for Virginia Tech, leading the Hokies to the 2009 Orange Bowl as a Sophomore and 2011 Orange Bowl during his senior year.
-He was drafted by the Baltimore Ravens in the sixth round of the 2011 NFL Draft and served as the backup to starting quarterback Joe Flacco, including during the Ravens' Super Bowl XLVII victory over the San Francisco 49ers.
+Tyrod Di'allo Taylor (born August 3, 1989) is an American professional football quarterback for the New York Jets of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was selected by the Baltimore Ravens in the sixth round of the 2011 NFL draft.

+While in Baltimore, he served as the backup to starting quarterback Joe Flacco, including during the Ravens' Super Bowl XLVII victory over the San Francisco 49ers.
 Taylor was signed by the Buffalo Bills as a free agent in 2015, taking over the starting quarterback duties that season and earning a Pro Bowl appearance.
-In 2017, he helped the Bills make their first playoff berth in 17 years.
-He was traded to the Cleveland Browns in March 2018, with the Bills drafting Josh Allen to replace him.
-Taylor subsequently earned the starting position for the Browns, Los Angeles Chargers, and later the Houston Texans, but was sidelined due to injuries all three times and replaced by rookies Baker Mayfield, Justin Herbert, and Davis Mills respectively.
+In 2017, he helped the Bills make their first playoff berth in 18 years.
+Taylor was traded to the Cleveland Browns in March 2018, with the Bills drafting Josh Allen to replace him.
+Taylor subsequently earned the starting position for the Browns, Los Angeles Chargers, Houston Texans, and New York Giants, but was sidelined due to injuries all four times and replaced by rookies Baker Mayfield, Justin Herbert, Davis Mills, and Tommy DeVito, respectively.

-High school career
+Early life

 At Hampton High School, in Hampton, Virginia, Taylor was a three-sport athlete in football, basketball, and track.
 In football, he helped lead the team as a quarterback, while also becoming the team's kick returner and safety.
-During his four years as starter, he led the team to a 34–4 record.
+During his four years as starter, Taylor led the team to a 34–4 record.
 He accumulated 7,690 yards of offense and scored 100 total touchdowns.
-He passed for 5,144 yards and 44 touchdowns, while rushing for 2,546 yards and 56 touchdowns.
+Taylor passed for 5,144 yards and 44 touchdowns, while rushing for 2,546 yards and 56 touchdowns.

 When Taylor graduated from Hampton in 2007, he was rated as the No. 1 dual-threat quarterback at Rivals.com.
-ESPN.com rated him the No. 3 overall quarterback, while Scout.com said he's the nation's seventh-best passer.
+ESPN.com rated Taylor the No. 3 overall quarterback, while Scout.com said he was the nation's seventh-best passer.
 Taylor, who is 6'1" and 200 pounds, ran a 4.55-second 40-yard dash.

 Taylor narrowed his final two choices down to Virginia Tech and the University of Florida, and chose to attend Virginia Tech.